Erie, Pennsylvania: Utilities

-The time and temperature number in Erie is 452-6311 and was originally discontinued by Verizon in October 2008 before being restarted by a private individual two years later.
-The city of Erie and northwest Pennsylvania is located in area code 814.
+Verizon discontinued Erie's time and temperature number, 452-6311, in October 2008.
+Two years later, a private individual named Patrick Jones revived the service.
+The city of Erie and northwest Pennsylvania lie within area code 814.
 On December 16, 2010, the Pennsylvania Public Utility Commission (PUC) voted to split the area code, which was to take effect February 1, 2012.
 The North American Numbering Plan decided that northwest Pennsylvania would receive the new code of 582.
-A local grassroots coalition began organizing an opposition to the plan, and generated numerous petitions for reconsideration.
-The PUC immediately voted to review their decision and ordered additional public-input hearings and technical conferences as a response to the strong public outcry.
+A local grassroots coalition began organizing an opposition to the plan and generated numerous petitions for reconsideration.
+The PUC immediately voted to review its decision and ordered additional public input hearings and technical conferences in response to the strong public outcry.
 In January 2011, the PUC announced that it was placing the entire area code split plan on hold as NEUSTAR pushed the projected exhaustion date back two years to 2015.

 Public safety

-The Erie Police Department has 196 sworn personnel.
+The Erie Police Department employs approximately 173 sworn officers as of early 2025.